 Deposit/withdrawal options: After your money is in your SmartyPig account, you have two options to deposit more or withdraw funds: ACH (Automated Clearing House) transfer and direct deposit.
 We were disappointed to find that there is no mechanism for mobile check deposits; this means an outside bank account is a must-have.
 Customers may link only one external funding source (account) at a time, but you can change accounts if need be.

-Interest limitations: As noted above, this is SmartyPig’s biggest flaw: Its bomb interest rate (0.70%) only applies to your first $10,000 in aggregate savings.
-A lower rate (currently 0.55%) applies to any balance above that.
+Interest limitations: As noted above, this is SmartyPig’s biggest flaw: Its bomb interest rate (2.25%) only applies to your first $10,000 in aggregate savings.
+A lower rate (2.1%-2.15%) applies to any balance above that.
 Tiered rates are not common among high-yield savings accounts.
 Just one other bank in our research — Axos — has a tiered interest rate setup.
 Its highest APY (0.61%) is good on balances up to $24,999.
 Amounts above that earn just 0.15%-0.25%.

-So, what's the move here?
-According to our research, you’ll earn more in interest with SmartyPig on amounts up to $12,600.
-If you plan to sock away more than that, you’ll earn more at Affirm, which pays a flat 0.65% on all balances.
-This is the big caveat to tiered interest: Banks pull you in with a high initial rate compared to the competition but fail to point out that on larger deposit amounts you could actually end up earning less overall.
+This is the big caveat with tiered interest: Banks pull you in with a high initial rate compared to the competition but fail to point out that on larger deposit amounts you could actually end up earning less overall.

 The fix: Consider how much money you’re planning to deposit when comparing accounts that offered tiered rates on interest.
 Although less convenient, you may be best off splitting your savings between a few institutions to eke out as much interest as possible on every dollar.